What is the Methane Mitigation Process?

 Second Step – Design a Methane Mitigation Plan

 A mitigation plan is the next step in building within a methane district.
 This is a special design process, and generally requires the input and certification of a licensed geologist or engineer.
 The final set of architectural and structural plans are a prerequisite for the methane mitigation process.
-Additionally, a copy of the geotechnical report and grading plan is helpful.
+Additionally, a copy of the geotechnical report and grading plan is helpful for this design process.
 The geologist will prepare a complete set of methane mitigation plans, which include all the necessary calculations and specs for contractors to build accordingly.
+Similarly, the local building department’s standard methane mitigation plans can assist builders to meet this criterion for small and simple projects.

 Methane Mitigation Plan Approval